-How ALUS helps Quebec farmer Oliver Martin deliver a commitment to stewardship.
+How ALUS helps Quebec farmer Olivier Martin deliver a commitment to stewardship.

-ALUS Montérégie participant Oliver Martin grows field crops and raises 30,000 hogs per year on Ferme Gestion Petit Manoir, a 2,000-acre farm in Saint Mathias-sur-Richelieu, Quebec.
+ALUS Montérégie participant and 2021 Dave Reid Award runner-up Olivier Martin grows field crops and raises 30,000 hogs per year on Ferme Gestion Petit Manoir, a 2,000-acre farm in Saint Mathias-sur-Richelieu, Quebec.

 Known for a firm dedication to green manures and cover crops, he is currently trying a blend of mustard, clover and ryegrass on his croplands.
 He also manages an array of major ALUS projects, producing ecosystem services to benefit the environment and the local community.